portland-dsa/website-hugo/content/join.md

 ## Work with Us Locally

 Ready to organize in Portland?
 Come to the [next general meeting](/calendar) or another event to meet your new comrades in person.
 Outside of meetings, our day-to-day communications are conducted in the chapter's Slack workspace and on Google Drive.
 After signing up on the national website, please forward the confirmation email (from Maria Svart) to <mailto:info@portlanddsa.org> and we'll send you invites to both platforms.

-You can also [donate](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=UEP3W7TR2GCSS) to help support our chapter.
+## Mailing List

+Not sure yet?
+Sign up for our mailing list using the form below to get updates on our events and other content a few times per month.